laurafrst/TD_polymorphism/README.md

 - A **getter function** `auto speed() const -> decltype(speed_);` returning the speed.
 - A **destructor** to manage cleanup.

-We also created **unit tests** to verify basic functionalities of acceleration, braking, and speed retrieval.
+I also created **unit tests** to verify basic functionalities of acceleration, braking, and speed retrieval.

 ---

 ## **2) Adding a Pure Virtual Function (`WhatAmI()`)**
-To enforce polymorphism, we added the following pure virtual function in `Character`:
+To enforce polymorphism, I added the following pure virtual function in `Character`:

 ```cpp
 virtual std::string WhatAmI() const = 0;